hashicorp/packer/website/source/docs/builders/amazon-instance.html.md

 The builder does *not* manage AMIs.
 Once it creates an AMI and stores it in your account, it is up to you to use, delete, etc. the AMI.

+-> **Note:** Temporary resources are, by default, all created with the prefix `packer`.
+This can be useful if you want to restrict the security groups and key pairs packer is able to operate on.

 -> **Note:** This builder requires that the [Amazon EC2 AMI Tools](https://aws.amazon.com/developertools/368) are installed onto the machine.
 This can be done within a provisioner, but must be done before the